Our Testing Lab’s favorite products from October

 - Star Wars: Jedi: Survivor is an excellent sequel to Jedi: Fallen Order, mixing intense lightsaber combat with puzzles and platforming.

-- The Razer Blade 16 is a powerful yet stylish gaming laptop, but it runs hot, it’s heavy and it’s very expensive.
+- The Razer Blade 16 runs hot, it’s heavy and it’s very expensive, but it’s a powerful yet stylish gaming laptop.

-- The Amazon Echo Auto is an easy way to add Alexa voice controls to your car, but it’s not truly hands-free.
+- The Amazon Echo Auto isn’t truly hands-free, but it’s an easy way to add Alexa voice controls to your car.

 - It may offer only basic features, but the Xbox Wireless Controller boasts tactile feedback and comfortable ergonomics across multiple platforms.